mgkimsal/RjhRedbean/README.md

 A ZF2 module to integrate RedbeanPHP ORM into a ZF2 application

 Currently RjhRedbean does not support [Fuse](http://redbeanphp.com/community/wiki/index.php/Fuse).
+I will hopefully get it working soon but if you can help, please do.

 INSTALLATION